folio-org/mod-ncip/README.md

 Notes -
 As of Jun 18, 2025 this service requires the following:
 - It looks for a for a Fee/Fine owner of 'Reshare-ILL'
-- It looks for a Fee/Fine type that matches the name of the patron group (e.g. Undergrad Student)
+- It looks for a Fee/Fine type that matches the name of the patron group (e.g. Undergrad Student) which is related to the Reshare-ILL Fee/Fine owner

 Related code: https://github.com/folio-org/mod-ncip/blob/4dcbec289a2e34b9c82b6c63e975c38bbf6b4dd4/src/main/java/org/folio/ncip/FolioRemoteServiceManager.java#L610